Mau, Uttar Pradesh: History

 Around 1540-1545, Sher Shah Suri, the famous emperor who defeated Humayun, during his reign visited Kolhuvavan (Madhuban) to meet the great Sufi saint Syed Ahmad Wadva.
 Mahvani, one of the daughters of Sher Shah had settled permanently near the dargah of Syed Wadva.
 The area also finds place in the historical book of Ziyaudeen Barni with a description that the great Mughal emperor Akbar passed through Mau on his way to Allahabad.
 Since time immortal, labourer and artisans who were the original inhabitants of this land has kept the fine saree art work alive and despite a gradual decline of the handloom industry in the eastern Uttar Pradesh, the saree industry of Mau still remains the last bastion of handicraft in the area otherwise an industrially thriving region till the end of last century.
 It is also believed that one of Shah Jahan's daughter, Jahanara Begum had also settled in that area where she built a mosque.
 The original structure of the mosque is not surviving anymore but place is known as Shahi Qatra and there is a Shahi Mosque in that locality reminding of its past glory.

 During the Indian freedom struggle, the people of Mau had given full support to the movement, and Mahatma Gandhi had also made a visit to Doharighat region of the district in 1939.

-In 1932, Azamgarh was made independent district, Mau region was a part of it until 1988 when the current area of Mau district was carved out of Azamgarh on 19 November 1988 to make Mau a separate district in which the then Union Minister of State of India (Power) Kalpnath Rai played a pivotal role.
+In 1832, Azamgarh was made independent district, Mau region was a part of it until 1988 when the current area of Mau district was carved out of Azamgarh on 19 November 1988 to make Mau a separate district in which the then Union Minister of State of India (Power) Kalpnath Rai played a pivotal role.
 He is also credited to start an array of developmental activities in the city including new Railway Station and a stadium.

+The known archival history of Mau is about 1500 years old, when the entire area was a dense forest.
+The wild and tribal castes used to live around the river flowing here.
+The oldest inhabitants of this place are considered to be nuts.
+He also ruled this area.

+Baba Malik Tahir arrived around 1028 in this area, settled thousands of years ago on the Tamsa coast.
+He was a Sufi saint and came here with a detachment of army along with his brother Malik Qasim.
+The then ruler of these people was sent by Sayyid Shalar Maud Ghazi to capture this area here.
+At that time, while capturing other parts of the country, Ghazi had come to Satrik in Barabanki and from there he sent troops to capture different parts.